medibloc/panacea-mainnet/panacea-3/upgrade-validator.md

 It is critically important to back up the `~/.panacead/data/priv_validator_state.json` file after stopping your `panacead` process.
 This file is updated every block as your validator participates in a consensus round.
-It is a critical file needed to prevent double-signing, in case the upgrade fails and the previous chain needfs to be restarted.
+It is a critical file needed to prevent double-signing, in case the upgrade fails and the previous chain needs to be restarted.

-In the event that the upgrade does not succeed, validators and full node operators must downgrade back to `panacea-2` (Panacea v1.3.3) and restore to their latest snapshot before restarting their nodes.
+In the event that the upgrade does not succeed, validators and full node operators must downgrade back to `panacea-2` (Panacea v1.3.3-internal) and restore to their latest snapshot before restarting their nodes.

 ## Upgrade Procedure

 **NOTE**: It is assumed that you are currently operating a validator node running Panacea v1.3.3-internal with the Cosmos SDK v0.37.14.

-- The commit hash of Panacea v2.0.0: TODO: to be described
+- The commit hash of Panacea v2.0.0: To be described
+   - [v2.0.0-alpha1](https://github.com/medibloc/panacea-core/releases/tag/v2.0.0-alpha.1) temporarily: `d771b7b826e3e396222016ec1d2367e51bc79024`
 - The height will be reset to 0 after the upgrade.
 All data will be preserved.

 1. Verify that you are currently running the correct version (v1.3.3-internal) of `panacead`.